Best Practice Guide To Employee Onboarding

 company culture

-Critical goal: To create a great first impression and give prospective employees a sense of the company’s mission, values, and culture.
+Critical goal: Create a lasting first impression and introduce the new hire to your company’s culture, mission, and values.

 modern intranet

-Critical goal: To develop a personalized experience, making the employee feel welcome and excited about starting work.
+Critical goal: To develop a personalized onboarding experience, making the employee feel welcome, valued, and excited about joining your team.

-• Set up a team meeting to introduce co-workers and develop a sense of belonging
+• Host a team introduction meeting to foster a sense of belonging and collaboration.

-Critical goal: To help employees understand expectations of what’s required and to set some objectives.
+Critical goal: To help employees understand performance expectations and begin contributing meaningfully to the team.

 instant-messaging-in-the-workplace